TimPansino/source_code_context_demo/README.md

 1. Optionally start the traffic driver from another terminal with `cd src` and `locust --headless --users 5 --spawn-rate 1 -f locustfile.py`
 1. View logs in the `src/logs/` directory.
 1. Stop the application with `Ctrl-C`.

+Note: In order to configure the agent to send context attributes, add `source_code_context.enabled=True` to the newrelic.ini file.
+This setting currently defaults to False and if it is not explicitly added to the agent configuration file, no attributes will be attached to any data type.